GetHoomi/hoomi-sdk-android/README.md

 [cross-client authentication](https://developers.google.com/accounts/docs/CrossClientAuth) to perform client authentication with Hoomi.
-When your clients are authenticated, Hoomi will issue longer-lived tokens to your application, and this process can be used to ensure that no malicious apps can masquerade as your Hoomi application to get a token for a user that would log them into your apps.
+When your clients are authenticated, Hoomi will issue longer-lived tokens to your application, and this process can be used to ensure that no malicious apps can masquerade as your application to get a token for a user that would log them into your apps.

 To add client authentication to your application, you will first need to create a corresponding project in the [Google Developers Console](https://console.developers.google.com/project).
 Once the project has been